For radical action on climate change, look to museums

 Estimates on the number of museums in the world range from 55,000 to 95,000.
 The sheer diversity of the field is a reminder both of the malleability of the term “museum,” and of the globalized reach of an idea that has its roots in European colonialism and capitalist exploitation.

-Existances – a project developed by a group of Brazilian academics and museum workers – simultaneously challenges these roots and asks “how we might live well” in the Anthropocene.
+Existances—a project developed by a group of Brazilian academics and museum workers—simultaneously challenges these roots and asks “how we might live well” in the Anthropocene.
 Highlighting the power of collective knowledge in the fight against climate change, Existances (a neologism produced by bringing together the words “existence” and “resistance”) imagines a network of micro-museums embedded in and responding to the diverse cosmologies of Afro-Brazilian, Amerindian and rural communities.
-While acknowledging the severity of the climate emergency for such communities, this is a project of hope – one that challenges us to think and act together to imagine alternative ways of being in the world.
+While acknowledging the severity of the climate emergency for such communities, this is a project of hope—one that challenges us to think and act together to imagine alternative ways of being in the world.

 Without denying the scale of this task, a few key themes emerged in response to the competition that suggest what shape this reorientation might take.